Woodsman: Hard hit chopping

 This event is a variation on the underhand chop which scores a competitor not on time, but on the number of axe swings needed to sever the log.
 The least amount of swings used to cut through the log determines the winner.
 If two contestants tie, then time is taken into consideration, and whomever completed the log faster wins.

+Sawing

 Bow saw

-The Bow Saw event is most typically run as a singles or as a team event.
+Bow saw is most typically run as a singles or as a team event.
 A 36-inch bow saw fitted with a competition-grade peg and raker blade is most frequently used.
 In a singles event, a competitor is typically asked to cut a series of thin slices, called cookies, from a log, which is chained down to a stanchion.
 Each disk of wood sawn must be complete, or a penalty is assessed.
 As a team event, each member cuts one or two disks, and team members switch after completing their cuts.
 This event is scored for total time to complete all cuts.